isomerpages/moe-temasekjc/_junior-college/Curriculum Overview/Mother Tongue Languages.md

     <div>
 			<p style="text-align: justify;">We use a tier approach to develop students’ language proficiency and their passion for the language.</p>
 			<img src="/images/Academic/Curriculum%20Overview/Mother%20Tongue%20Languages/Talent%20Framework.jpg" style="width:80%">
+			<p style="text-align: justify;">To nurture students at the top of the tier, and who have the aptitude for Chinese Language to achieve a high level of proficiency, we have the following special programmes to further support students with the potential to do so:</p>

+			<p style="text-align: justify;">More information can be found on the respective pages for the different programmes.
+Please click on the programme titles to find out more.</p>
     </div>
 	</li>
 	</ul>